blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [Eventor](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Eventor/Eventor.ino#L26)

-**WARNING** : eventor event triggered only once when condition is met (however this behaviour may be change in future).
+**WARNING** : eventor event triggered only once when condition is met (This behaviour may be changed in future).
+However there is one exclusion.
+Let's consider simple event as above ```if (temperature > 40) notify```.
+When temperature reaches threshold - notify action is triggered.
+In case temperature is above threshold no actions will be triggered anymore.
+However if ```temperature``` goes below threshold and than again above it - notify action will be triggered again (notify actions for eventor has no 1 minute restriction).

 ### Menu
 Menu widget allows you to send command to your hardware based on selection you made on UI.
 Menu